liballeg/allegro5/README_android.txt

 application.
 If not make sure to fix any problems in your Android Studio setup - usually it will prompt you to download any missing components like the NDK or (the special Android) CMake.
-After that you should be able to run your new Andrroid app, either in an emulator or on a real device.
+After that you should be able to run your new Android app, either in an emulator or on a real device.

-The program we mpw have already shows how to mix native code and Java code, it just does not use Allegro yet.
+The program we now have already shows how to mix native code and Java code, it just does not use Allegro yet.

 Find MainActivity.java and adapt it to look like this (do not